dntoll/1DV608/lectures/Lecure1.md

  * Controller (Use cases, makes changes to the model depending on user input)
  * View (interface, generates what user sees)

+Please note that MVC has many different interpretations and versions.
+(check an image search on google)

 ### Input validation and filtration
 View as a layer against the user